This week is the beginning of summer pruning time for fruit growers. I've also got some thoughts on pesky bindweed

-- Grape vines need to be regularly pruned to check vigour and to let the sun get at the developing fruit bunches.
+need to be regularly pruned to check vigour and to let the sun get at the developing grapes.
 Prune to leave just two leaves above a fruit bunch and then do the same with subsequent side shoots.

 Download the free Candide App to get help and answers from a warm community of gardeners, Including Alan!